 What Can I Do?

-Here at Shaka Beach resort we offer two choices for volunteers, you can choose to get involved as an adaptive camp volunteer, or become a live in assistant.
-Click here for further details on our volunteer programs.
+Here at Shaka Beach resort we offer two choices for volunteers, you can choose to get involved as an adaptive surf camp volunteer, or become a live in assistant.
+Follow those links for further details.

 The first port of call for finding volunteering opportunities is Google.
 Type in ‘volunteering Costa Rica’ and you’ll soon find hundreds of organisations offering some sort of volunteering role.
 Generally, it’s best to stick with the larger companies for your own safety.
 Costa Rica is one of the safest holiday destinations in the world, but this is no excuse for letting your guard down, especially if travelling alone.